Concern over Westminster-Wales deal in pupil data pilot and late Bill changes

 Concern over Westminster-Wales deal to use pupil data in pilot and parents kept in the dark

 A combination of last minute legislative changes, with powers for local and national governments to compel data sharing from education providers, raises serious concerns over the lack of parliamentary scrutiny and any communication to learners or their parents.
+The laws enable data transfers to start in Wales from April 8, 2025.

 Particularly alarming is the use of children in Welsh private schools singled out as test subjects in the data extraction “pilot” in 7 authorities (Cardiff County Council, Carmarthenshire County Council, Gwynedd Council, The Isle of Anglesey County Council, Monmouthshire County Council, Powys County Council, and Rhondda Cynon Taff County Borough Council).
 Simultaneous changes last week to the Children Act 2004 (via Commencement Order 2025 No.10 that came into effect 3 days after being made) and the Education (Information about Children in Independent Schools) (Pilot) (Wales) Regulations 2025 appear to be designed to enable those children in Wales to be guinea pigs for a trial of the national powers, with a window for the pilot set in the legislation to run from 8 April 2025 to 20 May 2025.